MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ---
-title: Microsoft Trusted Root Store removal of US Federal Common Policy
+title: Microsoft Trusted Root Store removal of the FCPCA certificate
-description: US Government Common Policy Root Removal.
+description: Introduces the removal of US FCPCA certificate and the solutions to prevent issues.
 localization_priority: medium
 audience: itpro
 author: Deland-Han